tobek/laminae/notes.md

     + *definitely NGD if nothing else* - maybe CEP
     + do you learn from it? does it scare you?
 - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
 If too proactively punishing, the punishment is punished. maybe CED or LED. wait but inertia is XXP?
-- Lost and found (maybe in CEC or CNC or LNP or CNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in)
+- Lost and found (maybe in CEC or CNC or LNP or CNP or CED) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in)
-- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - NEP or LED
-    - AKA collective consciousness/intelligence, mindcity, hypermind, metamind, group mind
-    - "Something the whole ocean is doing"
-- Two sides that have ritual border.
-Ceremonies about hating each other, but they never actually fight (endless crevasse place?)
-LED LEP
-- Sex - LEC, CGD, CED, NEC (dreams)
+- Sex - LEC, CGD, NEC (dreams)
 - a prison (w research/testing?) (oubliette in CNP, but can be used more elsewhere - LED?
-LEP?)
+LEP?
+CED?)
 - non-euclidean/visual distortion like Rorik Smith polyhedral pics or something (NNC?
 LNP) LGC uses but not really geometric, more just weird
 - sleep NEC - maybe some dreamless and tranquil sleep is CNP
     + https://en.wikipedia.org/wiki/Sleep#In_mythology_and_literature
     + https://en.wikipedia.org/wiki/Seven_Sleepers
-- strange loops
+- strange loops - used in LGP as stone-cutter, but could re-appear elsewhere
     + Synthesis facet? relies on the existence of structured/hierarchical stuff but also violates it.
 LXX or NXX.
 LNP LED LGC LEP LGP
 - weirdly insensitive and/or literally stupid, but powerful.
-XXD - NEP, CGD
+XXD - NEP, CGD, CED
 - bureaucracy?
 LED or LND
     + belgium
         * "Whereas other countries suffer from a “computer says no” attitude, Belgium has artisan bureaucrats, who can make obstacles appear or disappear at a whim.
 No two interactions with a Belgian official are the same.
 In this way, a surplus of bureaucracy leads to anarchy rather than conformity"